Extra configuration and maintenance tasks for the VMR self-service portal

 Additional maintenance commands

-You can run a selection of maintenance commands against the VMR portal (for example to stop or start the service):
+You can run a selection of maintenance commands against the VMR portal (for example to view troubleshooting information):

 1. Log in to the VMR portal server through SSH or VMware console as user 'pexip'.